cristopher-d-delgado/brain_tumor_classification/README.md

 # Brain Tumor Classification
 ## Background
 Brain cancer is one of the top 10 cancers that can lead to death (Gao & Jiang, 2013).
 A brain tumor is defined as "unexpected growth of brian cells" (Reham Kaifi, 2023).
-The World Health Organization has categorized brain tumors into 120 categories.
+The World Health Organization (WHO) has categorized brain tumors into 120 categories.
 This categorization is all based on the cell's origin and behavior that can range from less aggressive to greater aggressive (Reham Kaifi, 2023).
-There are only two types of brain tumor if they are based on nature.
+There are only two types of brain tumors if they are based on nature.
 These two types of brain tumors would be Benign and Malignant.
 Benign are less aggressive and grow slowly while malignant are life threatening and rapidly grow (Reham Kaifi, 2023).
-To be more descriptive there are normally four tumor grades shown in the table below.
+To be more descriptive there are normally four tumor grades shown in the table below when it comes to describing their behavior.

 |  Grading  |                                     Definition                                    |
 |:---------:|:---------------------------------------------------------------------------------:|